kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md

 * a shared global secret containing all vCenter credentials, or
 * a secret dedicated for a particular vCenter configuration which takes precedence over anything that might be configured within the global secret

 In the example `vsphere.conf` above, there are two configured [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets).
-The vCenter at `10.0.0.1` contains credentials in the secret named `cpi-engineering-secret` in the namespace `kube-system` and the vCenter at `1.1.1.1` and `192.168.0.1` contains credentials in the secret named `cpi-global-secret` in the namespace `kube-system` defined in the `[Global]` section.
+The vCenter at `10.0.0.1` contains credentials in the secret named `cpi-engineering-secret` in the namespace `kube-system` and the vCenter at `1.1.1.1` and `192.168.0.1` contains credentials in the secret named `cpi-global-secret` in the namespace `kube-system` defined in the `global:` section.

 An example [Secrets YAML](https://github.com/kubernetes/cloud-provider-vsphere/raw/master/manifests/controller-manager/vccm-secret.yaml) can be used for reference when creating your own `secrets`.
 If the example secret YAML is used, update the secret name to use a `<unique secret name>`, the vCenter IP address in the keys of `stringData`, and the `username` and `password` for each key.